GothenburgBitFactory/tw.org/content/docs/taskserver/configure.md

 ```

 You will need to modify this value to match your server.
-It is this value against which Taskwarrior validates the server name, so use a value similar to `foo.example.com`, but of course don\'t expect that to work for you.
+It is this value against which Taskwarrior validates the server name, so use a value similar to `foo.example.com`, but of course don't expect that to work for you.
 If you do not change this value, the only option for the client is to skip some or all certificate validation, ***which is a bad idea.***

 Go to your `taskd` directory, which depends on which installation method you chose.